favrskov-kommune/favrskov.dk/drupal/profiles/favrskov/modules/contrib/apachesolr_autocomplete/README.txt

 In the section "Advanced configuration" choose which autocomplete widget to use.

+You can choose between:

+* a custom JavaScript widget
+* the jQuery UI Autocomplete widget provided by Drupal core.
+* the Drupal autocomplete widget used elsewhere (like for taxonomy autocomplete).

-You can choose between a custom JavaScript widget (included with the module) or fall back to the core Drupal autocomplete widget.
-The default is to use the custom widget.
+The default is to use the jQuery UI widget.

 Normally, the module will make autocomplete responses cacheable by external caches (e.g., Varnish) using the page_cache_maximum_age Drupal variable (set in